All systems go: Russian "Soyuz MS-25" spacecraft completes flight preparations

-The final stage of preparations for the flight of the manned spacecraft "Soyuz MS-25" has been carried out at the Baikonur Cosmodrome.
+The final stage of preparations for the flight of the manned spacecraft "Soyuz MS-25" has been completed at the Baikonur Cosmodrome.
 Its launch with an international crew is scheduled for March 21.

 According to the Yu.A.
-Gagarin Cosmonaut Training Center, cosmonauts and astronauts are also constantly preparing for the flight.
-Crew commanders regularly practice manual docking of the spacecraft to the station.
+Gagarin Cosmonaut Training Center, cosmonauts and astronauts are also tirelessly preparing for the flight.
+Crew commanders regularly practice manual docking skills to the station.

 In addition, Roscosmos cosmonauts Oleg Novitsky and Ivan Wagner, Belarusian cosmonauts Marina Vasilevskaya and Anastasia Lenkova, and NASA astronauts Tracy Dyson and Donald Pettit attend daily classes on maintaining the onboard documentation of the Soyuz MS-25 manned transport spacecraft and the Russian segment of the ISS.

 The ISS orbit has already been corrected for the arrival of the new crew.
-According to Roscosmos, the engines of Progress MS-26 were activated on March 14 at 16:11 Moscow time, worked for 1096.7 seconds and issued an impulse of 1.59 m/s.
-The average altitude of the ISS orbit after that increased by 2.8 km and amounted to 419.53 km above the Earth's surface.
+According to Roscosmos, the engines of the Progress MS-26 were activated on March 14 at 16:11 Moscow time, operated for 1096.7 seconds, and issued an impulse of 1.59 m/s.
+The average altitude of the ISS orbit increased by 2.8 km and amounted to 419.53 km above the Earth's surface.

 Read more on the topic:

-Photos of the landing of Russian cosmonaut Konstantin Borisov have been published
+Photos of the landing of Russian cosmonaut Konstantin Borisov published

-The first Russian-Chinese satellite "Friendship ATURK" was delivered to Blagoveshchensk.
+The first Russian-Chinese satellite "Druzhba ATURK" was delivered to Blagoveshchensk.
 It will be launched into orbit in May 2024

-Tried on spacesuits: how the international crew of Russia, Belarus and the USA is preparing to be sent to the ISS
+Tried on spacesuits: how the international crew of Russia, Belarus and the USA is preparing to go to the ISS

 Now on home